Do YOU have Turtle Neck? How to Combat Head Forward Posture.

 Fascia’s Role in Turtle Neck

-As the study discusses, balance is a consequence of being stuck in forward head posture.
-As a young adult this may not seem like a huge problem but as we age, the loss of balance resulting in a fall can be deadly.
-The Center for Disease Control (CDC) predicts by the year 2030 the U. S. will see seven deaths per hour because of falls.
+As the above study discusses, poor balance is a consequence of being stuck in head forward posture.
+As a young adult, this may not seem like a huge problem, but as we age, a fall can be deadly.
+The Centers for Disease Control (CDC) predicts that by 2030, the U. S. will see seven deaths per hour because of falls.
 SEVEN DEATHS PER HOUR!
-In the year 2030 I will be 63 years old.
-I do NOT want to be part of that statistic and I bet you do not either.
+In the year 2030, I will be 63 years old.
+I do NOT want to be part of that statistic, and I bet you do not either.
 How can head forward posture cause a fall?

-- The position changes the center of gravity.
+• The position changes your center of gravity.

-- The ability to detect our position in space changes due to the muscles, fascia and sensory structures within them are “stuck”.
+• The ability to detect our position in space changes because the muscles, fascia, and sensory structures within them are “stuck.”

-It is interesting to note that students with head forward posture also had tight ankles, knees and hip joints compared to the students that did not.
-It was hypothesized that this was a result of the forward head causing a change in the center of gravity and the rest of the body having to compensate for this change.
-The tension throughout the body resulted in the poor reaction time.
+It is interesting to note that students with head-forward posture also had tight ankles, knees, and hip joints compared to the students who did not.
+The researchers hypothesize that head-forward posture causes a change in the center of gravity, and the rest of the body compensates for this change.
+The tension throughout the body results in poor reaction time.

 When I teach balanced walking on a beam in natural movement classes, I teach the participants to soften their bodies when on the beam.
 This enables their bodies to respond more quickly when they need to shift to maintain balance.
 If they are holding their bodies tight, they are less likely to be able to move quickly and regain their balance to prevent falling off the beam.